astro-informatics/harmonic/docs/background/Harmonic_Estimator/uncorrelated.rst

 where :math:`\mu_n^\prime` are central moments, which follows by a well-known result for the variance of a sample variance, see `Rose (2002) <https://link.springer.com/chapter/10.1007/978-3-642-57489-4_66>`_ page 264.
 An unbiased estimator of :math:`\text{var}(\hat{\sigma}^2)` can be constructioned from h-statistics, which provide unbiased estimators of central moments.

 While we have presented general estimators for uncorrelated samples here, generating uncorrelated samples requires thinning the MCMC chain, which is highly inefficient.
-It is generally recognised that thinning should be avoided when possible since it reduces the precision with which summaries of the MCMC chain can be computed.
+It is generally recognised that thinning should be avoided when possible since it reduces the precision with which summaries of the MCMC chain can be computed (`Link and Eaton, 2012 <https://besjournals.onlinelibrary.wiley.com/doi/pdfdirect/10.1111/j.2041-210X.2011.00131.x>`_).
 One may also consider estimators that do not require uncorrelated samples and so can make use of considerably more MCMC samples of the posterior.